WHAT IS EVTA?

 Endovenous Thermal Ablation Treatment 101

-Endovenous Thermal Ablation Treatment (EVTA) is a safe, proven medical procedure that not only treats the symptoms of varicose veins, but also treats the underlying condition that causes them.
+Endovenous Thermal Ablation Treatment, also known as laser therapy, is a safe, proven medical procedure that not only treats the symptoms of varicose veins, but also treats the underlying condition that causes them.
 The outpatient procedure time is usually less than an hour and does not require hospitalization.
-Most people do not find endovenous thermal ablation (EVTA) therapy to be overly uncomfortable, and recovery time is generally a matter of hours.
+Most people do not find endovenous thermal ablation to be overly uncomfortable, and recovery time is generally a matter of hours.

-In EVTA, the doctor uses a small optic fiber inserted directly into targeted veins, and laser light is delivered to heat and collapse veins with unhealthy valves.
+In EVTA (sometimes referred to as “laser treatment”), the doctor uses a small optic fiber inserted directly into targeted veins, and laser light is delivered to heat and collapse veins with unhealthy valves.
 The procedure is nearly always performed under ultrasound guidance, giving the doctor a live view of your veins, for accuracy and safety.

 HOW EVTA TREATMENT WORKS